python/cpython/Doc/library/sys.rst

 .. data:: float_info

-   A structseq holding information about the float type.
+   A :term:`struct sequence` holding information about the float type.
 It contains low level information about the precision and internal representation.
 The values correspond to the various floating-point constants defined in the standard header file :file:`float.h` for the 'C' programming language; see section 5.2.4.2.2 of the 1999 ISO/IEC C standard [C99]_, 'Characteristics of floating types', for details.

    +---------------------+----------------+--------------------------------------------------+
    | attribute           | float.h macro  | explanation                                      |